RNCM Collection of Historic Musical Instruments

 The Collection is located in the basement of the Library part of the College building (to the left of the main entrance on Booth Street West).
 It can be accessed using the staircase behind the Box Office or by the lift situated opposite the RNCM Library.
 Please note that outside advertised opening hours access is restricted.

-To see the Collection’s opening times for Summer 2016, click here.
+To see the Collection’s opening times for Spring 2017, click here.

 The Catalogue of the Collection of Historic Musical Instruments